 Information included in NIECR

-Your HSC information is needed to make sure you get the best care possible.
+Your health and social care information is needed to make sure you get the best care.
 The NIECR will contain information from existing electronic record systems from hospitals and clinics throughout Northern Ireland as well as some information which is recorded directly in the system, where this is helpful to your care.

 This information includes: